LucasVrsalovich/DronePayload_13/README.md

 - Thrust-to-Weight Analysis: Calculating maximum payload capacity for each combination.
 - Finite Element Analysis (FEA): Modeling displacement, von Mises stress, and safety factors under load.

-Based on these results, we will determine a final recommended design and material combination that satisfies both the minimum payload requirement (0.5 kg) and the structural safety margin (factor of safety of 1.5-2+).
+Based on these results, we will determine a final recommended design and material combination that satisfies both the minimum payload requirement (0.5 kg) and the structural safety margin (factor of safety of 1.5 to 2+).

 ## Project Files